Canadian National Exhibition

-The Canadian National Exhibition (CNE), also known as The Exhibition or The Ex, is an annual fair that takes place at Exhibition Place in Toronto, Ontario, Canada, on the third Friday of August leading up to and including Labour Day, the first Monday in September.
+The Canadian National Exhibition (CNE), also known as The Exhibition or The Ex, is an annual fair that takes place at Exhibition Place in Toronto, Ontario, Canada, on the third or fourth Friday of August leading up to and including Labour Day, the first Monday in September.
 With approximately 1.6 million visitors each year, the CNE is Canada's largest annual community event and one of the top fairs in North America.

 The exhibition, then known as the Toronto Industrial Exhibition, first took place in 1879, largely to promote agriculture and technology in Toronto and area.
 Agriculturists, engineers, and scientists exhibited their discoveries and inventions at the CNE.
 The event has since expanded to include a carnival, live music, parades, an air show, various entertainments, sporting events, as well as art displays and specialty vendors and foods.
 Special events include the Warriors' Day Parade, the Labour Day Parade and the Canadian International Air Show.